silverwolfg11/PatchStrap/README.md

 ## Editing Patches
 Make sure all your patches have been re-built.
 Editing patches is a little tricky.
 First, run `./patch edit`.
 You will see a list of your patches with "pick" in-front of them.
-Replace "pick" with "edit" and save the file (escape, then click into the terminal and then type `:wq` if you're unfamiliar with a bash terminal).
+Replace "pick" with "edit" and save the file (if you're unfamiliar with a bash terminal
+ \- escape, then click into the terminal and then type `:wq`).
 Only edit one patch at a time.

 Saving your edits is a little complex.
 There is no good easy way to do this, so you're going to have to do it manually.
 Go into your project folder (`cd projfolder`), then add your changes to git (`git add .`).